 Formed in 1993, AKSolutions is a privately held company based near Dallas, Texas.
 The engineering staff has a broad range of experience in telecommunications, industrial controls, aviation and automotive electronics design.
 AKSolutions was founded by engineers and melds best-practice design with common-sense engineering.

-At AKSolutions our philosophy is simple: design quality products that we can be proud of and a provide the level of customer service that we expect.
+At AKSolutions our philosophy is simple: design quality products that we are proud of and a provide the best level of customer service.
 As simple as possible, and no simpler.

 Joe Kilborn began his career in 1972 working in new product development for the Information Processing Systems group at Zerox.
 In 1980 he moved to Sun Exploration and filled a variety of roles designing products for applications as far ranging as bulk terminal storage and handling, data- and telecomm and phone switching systems, and including a position as manager of contractor activities.
 In 1987 Joe moved to Diamond Control Systems, where, as Vice President of Engineering, he developed products related to bulk petroleum storage, measurement and accounting.
 In 1995 Joe left Diamond to pursue independent contract design work full time.
 Since that time Joe has worked on a broad spectrum of projects; for customers like Texaco (now Motiva) designing bulk petroleum handling equipment, and most recently for Andrew Corporation working on electromechanical actuators and network interface electronics.
 Joe holds a private pilot's license.